calicartels/sourcing-pre-module-assignment/README.md

 Create a Python script that does some specific task (i.e. process a csv file in some way), write unit tests for it, and package it into a command line tool.

+## Objective

+The objective I have chosen is to modify the dataset by removing the NaN or Null Values from a subset of the Dataset.
+Here, columns "Salary Range To", "Salary Range From", and "Job Category" are modified to remove the NaNs.

 ## Project Structure

 ```plaintext